Rescue of Jews by Catholics during the Holocaust: France

 The French bishops were initially cautious in speaking out against mistreatment of Jews.
 Cardinal Gerlier said that the treatment of the Jews was bad, but did not take effective action to pressure the Vichy Government.

 Following the Velodrom d'Hiver roundup of Jews of July 15, 1942, the Northern assembly of cardinals and archbishops sent a protest letter to Pétain.
 With the free press silenced, Charles Lederman, a Jewish Communist approached the Archbishop of Toulouse, Jules-Géraud Saliège, to alert public opinion to what was being done to the Jews.
 He told Saliège of the arrests, kidnappings and deportations.
 Saliège read his famous Pastoral letter the following Sunday.
 Other bishops - Monseigneur Théas, Bishop of Montauban, Monseigneur Delay, Bishop of Marseilles, Cardinal Gerlier, Archbishop of Lyon, Monseigneur Vansteenberghe of Bayonne and Monseigneur Moussaron, Archbishop of Albi - also denounced the roundups from the pulpit and through parish distributions, in defiance of the Vichy regime.
 The protest of the bishops is seen by various historians as a turning point in the formerly passive response of the Catholic Church in France.

-Archbishop Saliège of Toulouse wrote to his parishioners: "The Jews are real men and women.
-Not everything is permitted against these men and women, against these fathers and mothers.
-They are part of the human species.
-They are our brothers like so many others.
-A Christian should not forget this".
+Archbishop Saliège of Toulouse wrote to his parishioners: "The Jews are men; the Jewesses are women.
+The foreigners are men and women.
+One may not do anything one wishes to these men, to these women, to these fathers and mothers.
+They are part of the human race; they are our brothers, like so many others.
+A Christian cannot forget this."
 The words encouraged other clerics like the Capuchin friar Père Marie-Benoît, who saved many Jews in Marseille and later in Rome where he became known among the Jewish community as "father of the Jews".
 Marie-Rose Gineste transported a pastoral letter from Bishop Théas of Montauban by bicycle to forty parishes, denouncing the uprooting of men and women "treated as wild animals", and the French Resistance smuggled the text to London, where it was broadcast to France by the BBC, reaching tens of thousands of homes.